codaholichq/codaholic/content/posts/dockerize-spring-boot.md

 - `app`: The name of the service, which can be customized as needed.

 - `build: ./`: Indicates that the Docker image for this service will be built using the Dockerfile located in the current directory (`./`).

+- `ports`: This section maps the ports between the host and the container.
+The format is HOST_PORT:CONTAINER_PORT.
+In this case, it maps port 3000 on the host to port 80 inside the container.
+This means that any traffic coming to port 3000 on the Docker host will be forwarded to port 80 inside the "app" container.

 - `restart: on-failure`: Specifies that the container should automatically restart if it fails.
 In this case, the container will restart only if the application running inside it fails.

 - `env_file: ./.env`: Specifies the path to the `.env` file, which will provide environment variables to the container.
 The `.env` file can contain key-value pairs of environment variables, and these variables will be available to the application running in the container.

 - `tty: true`: Allocates a pseudo-TTY for the container, allowing interactive terminal communication.
 This is useful for running applications that may require interactive input or displaying information on the terminal.

 <br/>

-4. Open up the terminal if you are a Mac user or the command prompt (cmd) if you are a PC user and type in this.
+5. Open up the terminal if you are a Mac user or the command prompt (cmd) if you are a PC user and type in this.
 ```terminal
 docker-compose up -d
 ```
-Since you're doing this for the first time, it will take awhile, depending on the size of your application.
+Since you're doing this for the first time, it will take a while, depending on the size of your application.
 When it is done you should see something like this below.
 ![Dockerize Spring Boot](/img/02-dockerize-spring-boot.webp)

 <br/>